It’s important to all of us in Moleside that our wives, partners and friends can get involved in our extensive programme of club Visits & Outings.

 However since June several of our regular activities have been running very successfully using Zoom and we currently welcome our visiting speakers to our Virtual Monthly Meetings with more than 70% of our membership getting together this way.

 But we still do all that we responsibly can.
-Carefully following the social distancing rules the keen golfers amongst us once again compete each month for The Hackers trophy matching individual skills against a carefully developed handicap system that insures everyone has a chance to hold the title occasionally – but only until the next month’s match.
+Carefully following the social distancing rules the keen golfers amongst us once again started competing for The Hackers trophy matching individual skills against a carefully developed handicap system that insures everyone has a chance to hold the title occasionally – but the challenges had to halt again temporally late in 2020.

-Our Wine Appreciation group and its much respected visiting specialist, is working on the most practical way of sustaining its tasting sessions that broaden our appreciation of what the global wine industry can bring us.
+Our Wine Appreciation group and its much respected visiting specialist, have been sharing their recommendations with all our members whilst continuing to work on the most practical way of sustaining its tasting sessions and broadening our appreciation of what the global wine industry can bring us.

 Our Investment Group runs an actively managed small portfolio and continues to meet by Zoom.

 And Zooming makes it possible for those of us anxious to keep up with the tech. world to continue joining our monthly Computer Group sessions.
-Here we all have a chance to find help in addressing the IT challenges we all seem to confront from time to time.
+Here we all have a chance to find help in addressing our IT challenges that we all confront from time to time.

 Though our programme of Annual Holidays has had temporarily to be put on hold , this has in the past invariably been oversubscribed.
 September 2019 saw some 60 of us visiting England’s secret haven of Northumberland.
 We explored its legendary coast, Lindisfarne, Cragside – home of the Armstrongs, the first house in the UK to be lit by hydro electricity – as well as spending time amongst its Roman history and dining in Chillingham Castle, home since the Middle Ages of the country’s oldest herd of wild cattle.